bulentAkgul/laravel-resource-creator/README.md

 # Laravel Resource Creator

-This package aims to create the view, style, and javascript.
-It can create all boilerplates to reduce repetitive tasks.
+This package aims to create the view, style, and javascript files.
+It can create all boilerplates and connect files to each other to reduce repetitive tasks.
+Blade, Vuejs (view, vue-router, vuex, pinia), and Sass are covered in this first release.

 ## Installation